 - Prune the crossing branches and those that are rubbing or interfering with each other.

-Pruning is done best during dry weather as it minimizes the spread of the pathogens causing diseases.
+Pruning is done best during dry weather as it minimizes the spread of the

 Always use sharp pruning tools to have clean and smooth cuts angled to shed water and absorb sunlight.